section-engineering-education/engineering-education/content/articles/building-a-multi-class-text-classification-model-using-h2o-and-sckit-learn/index.md

 - Tokenization.
 Breaking up the sentences into smaller word units called tokens.
 This process enables the model to understand the sentences through analyzing the word tokens.

 - Removing unnecessary characters.
-The text dataset may have unnecessary characters that do not add any value to the model in training.
+The text dataset may have unnecessary characters that do not add value to the model.
 We remove these characters to ensure the model focus on important information.

 Natural Language Toolkit (NLTK) will perform these steps.